Political Science majors must fulfill the following requirements:

 |Political Theory and Philosophy

-requirement.
-For example, if a student takes PS 41, Western
+For example, if a student takes PS 11, Introduction to American Politics,

-Political Thought I, he or she has fulfilled the subfield requirement in American Politics and Government.
+he or she has fulfilled the subfield requirement in American Politics and Government.

 * As of spring 2013, PS 103 will no longer count towards an American Politics subfield credit.